Frequently Asked Questions

 • For taxis, rounding up or adding a pound or two is typical but again, not required.

-• In pubs and casual cafes, tipping is not expected.
+• In pubs and casual cafes, tipping is generally not expected.

 What kind of weather should I expect?